Wireless TokenCom: RL-Based Tokenizer Agreement for Multi-User Wireless Token Communications

 \section{Simulation Results}

-We consider a multi-user wireless video TokenCom setup over Rayleigh block fading channels, with a subcarrier spacing of $B=30~\text{kHz}$ (5G NR), and parameter setting as provided in Table~\ref{settings}.
+We consider a multi-user wireless video TokenCom setup over Rayleigh block fading channels, with a subcarrier spacing of $B=30~\text{kHz}$, and parameter setting as provided in Table~\ref{settings}.
 We assume that the BS and all users can support a set of $M_i=4$ state-of-the-art pre-trained discrete video tokenizer/de-tokenizer pairs with different compression rates and semantic distortion/perception quality levels, as summarized in Table~\ref{tokenizers}.
 All results are reported on the DAVIS video dataset with $\rho\!=\!24$ fps.
 We compare our proposed wireless TokenCom framework with DQN-DDPG based adaptive TA, with the following 4 baselines \begin{enumerate}[] \item \textbf{DDPG-TA:} TokenCom using a conventional DDPG algorithm with discretized outputs for adaptive TA. \item \textbf{Agnostic-TA:} TokenCom using the same tokenizer for all users, i.e., TA agnostic to heterogeneity in the users' channel conditions. \item \textbf{Fixed-TA:} TokenCom with a non-adaptive TA, i.e., the tokenizer is fixed in all the communication episodes. \item \textbf{Conventional:} This is a conventional communication baseline using the digital H.265 video codec \cite{6317156} with rate adaptation, as well as DQN-DDPG for joint resource allocation and beamforming. \end{enumerate}